 Think of bone health as a savings account.
-Bone is living tissue that is constantly turned over with regular deposits and withdrawals.
+Bone is living tissue that is turned over constantly with regular deposits and withdrawals.
 During childhood and adolescence, bones are primed to make the highest rate of deposits possible, for use throughout the rest of a person's life.

 What Builds Healthy Bones?

 Many nutrients work in concert to provide the framework for healthy bones.
-Calcium lies at the forefront, but vitamin D, magnesium, vitamin K and regular exercise are also important.
+Calcium lies at the forefront, but vitamin D, magnesium, vitamin K and regular exercise also are important.

 Aim for a good calcium source in each meal and snack.
 Milk, cheese and yogurt are the richest natural sources of calcium.
-For instance, one 8-ounce glass of milk provides 300 milligrams of calcium, or about one-fourth to one-third of the recommended intake.
+For instance, one 8-ounce glass of milk provides 300 milligrams of calcium, or about one-fourth to one-third of the recommended daily intake.
 Other non-dairy food sources include almonds, broccoli, kale, turnip greens, figs, tofu prepared with calcium and soybeans.
-Some foods are fortified with calcium, including certain juices non-dairy beverages and cereals.
+Some foods are fortified with calcium, including certain juices, non-dairy beverages and cereals.

 The best ways to get this vitamin are in foods such as green leafy vegetables (kale, turnip greens, cabbage, spinach and broccoli), peas and green beans.
 About 10 percent of the vitamin K we absorb is made from good bacteria in the colon.

 Regular weight-bearing exercise stimulates bones and makes them stronger.
-Try exercises such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, skateboarding, soccer and weight training to build bones.
+Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, skateboarding, soccer and weight training to build bones.
 While swimming and bicycling are great for cardiovascular health, they are not weight-bearing.
 If these are your child's preferred sports, encourage them to do weight-bearing activities too.

-Avoid These Bad-for-Bone Actions
+Be Mindful of These Bad-for-Bone Actions